Veryan4/monitor-url/README.md

 5. How to Use

 ### 1. The Rules
-●	The test is done by you and only you, the applicant.
+-The test is done by you and only you, the applicant.
 You have to use the Java programing language.

-●	Once you receive the test, you have 72 hours to send it back to us.
+-Once you receive the test, you have 72 hours to send it back to us.

-●	You’ll need to give us access to a GitHub repository where the code can be viewed, with easy instructions to launch it.
+-You’ll need to give us access to a GitHub repository where the code can be viewed, with easy instructions to launch it.

-●	Of course, we want you to make the code as robust as possible.
+-Of course, we want you to make the code as robust as possible.

 ### 2. The Problem